A simple rank-based Markov chain with self-organized criticality: Proofs

 \subsection{Acknowledgements}

-I would like to thank Persi Diaconis, Patrik Ferrari, Ronald Meester, Martin Ondrej\'at, Frank Redig, Martin \v{S}m\'id, and Rongfeng Sun for useful discussions and in particular Jan van Neerven, Marco Formentin, and Martin \v{S}m\'id for drawing my attention to the Bak Sneppen model, Barab\'asi's queueing system, and the Stigler-Luckock model, respectively.
-I thank Jan Seidler for suggesting the reference \cite{MT09}.
+The main method used in the proofs was discovered in a joint discussion with Marco Formentin.
+I would further like to thank Persi Diaconis, Patrik Ferrari, Ronald Meester, Martin Ondrej\'at, Frank Redig, Jan Seidler, Martin \v{S}m\'id, and Rongfeng Sun for useful discussions and in particular Jan van Neerven, Marco Formentin, and Martin \v{S}m\'id for drawing my attention to the Bak-Sneppen model, Barab\'asi's queueing system, and the Stigler-Luckock model, respectively.